30th Space Communications Squadron

-The 30th Space Communications Squadron (30 SCS) is a United States Space Force (USSF) unit.
-30 SCS is assigned to Space Launch Delta 30 at Vandenberg Space Force Base, California, under the Space Systems Command (SSC) Field Command.
-30 SCS is responsible for providing cyber, communications, and mobile optics support to Space Launch Delta 30 and Vandenberg Space Force Base tenant units.
+The 30th Space Communications Squadron was a United States Space Force unit, last assigned to Space Launch Delta 30 at Vandenberg Space Force Base, California, under the Space Systems Command.
+The unit was inactivated on 17 October 2024.

+It was first activated in 1946 as the 30th Communications Squadron to provide communications support to Strategic Air Command.
+It continued this mission until 1970, when the mission was absorbed by the 1st Aerospace Communications Group.
+It was most recently activated at Vandenberg in 1991.

 Mission

-[Be the Best] - Provide superior cyber and mobile optics capabilities through responsive and secure delivery of voice, video, and data information services and technologies.
+Provide cyber, communications, and mobile optics support to Space Launch Delta 30 and Vandenberg tenant units through responsive and secure delivery of voice, video, and data information services and technologies.

-Vision

-[Stay the Best] - Be the USSF leader in cyber and mobile optics capability.
-Deliver increased capacity, utility, and flexibility to rapidly meet all mission requirements.